knownorigin/docs.knownorigin.io/docs/guide/what-is-the-difference-between-an-edition-and-a-token.md

 }
 ```

-This is what is stored on a V2 edition, notice it is much longer this is because we are able to extrapolate all the necessary data from the information above.
-We did this to make performing actions with the tokens much more gas efficient and consequently cheaply!
+Below is what is stored on a V2 edition, notice it is much longer, this is because we are able to extrapolate all the necessary data from the information above.
+We did this to make performing actions with the tokens much more gas efficient and consequently cheaper!

 ```solidity
   struct EditionDetails {